 6.2.1. has committed to confidentiality obligations and enters into a written agreement providing the same data protection obligations as set out in this DPA and other obligations as may be required by the Controller under the instructions of the Processor.

-6.2.2. acts exclusively on behalf of the Controller or the Processor instructions;
+6.2.2. acts exclusively on behalf of the Controller’s or Processor’s instructions;

 6.2.3. provides adequate guarantees with reference to the technical and organizational measures adopted for the processing of the Processed Data, including, without limitation, ensuring that the Sub-Processor immediately ceases the processing of the Processed Data should such guarantee be no longer available.

 6.4.
-The Processor shall completely adopt all the Security Measures in compliance with the Data Protection Law and this DPA.
+The Processor shall completely adopt all the Security Measures in compliance with the Data Protection Laws and this DPA.

 7. Security measures

 7.1.
-Without limiting the foregoing, taking into account the state of the art, the costs of implementation, the nature, scope, context and purposes of the processing of the Processed Data, and the likelihood and severity of the risk to the rights and freedoms of natural persons, Processor shall implement appropriate technical and organizational measures to ensure a level of security that is proportionate to the risk associated with the processing of the Processed Data, including, without limitation, the measures provided for by Article 32, paragraph 1 of the GDPR, and particularly including, but not limited to, the measures set forth in Section 7.2.
+Without limiting the foregoing, taking into account the state of the art, the costs of implementation, the nature, scope, context, and purposes of the processing of the Processed Data, and the likelihood and severity of the risk to the rights and freedoms of natural persons, Processor shall implement appropriate technical and organizational measures to ensure a level of security that is proportionate to the risk associated with the processing of the Processed Data, including, without limitation, measures such as encryption, access controls, regular testing of systems, and procedures to ensure the ongoing confidentiality, integrity, availability, and resilience of processing systems, and particularly including, but not limited to, the measures set forth in Section 7.2.

 7.2.
-Processor shall maintain and enforce various policies, standards and processes, available in the Processor’s Trust Center at https://trust.notabene.id/, which are designed to secure personal data and other data to which Processor employees are provided access, and updates such policies, standards, and processes from time to time consistent with industry standards.
+Processor shall maintain and enforce various policies, standards and processes, available in the Processor’s Trust Center at https://trust.notabene.id/, which are designed to secure personal data and other data to which Processor employees are provided access, and updates to such policies, standards, and processes from time to time consistent with industry standards.
 Without prejudice to the rules contained within Section 7.1 above, the Processor shall implement appropriate technical and organizational measures, available in the Processor’s Trust Center at https://trust.notabene.id/.
-These measures ensure a level of security adequate to the risk, taking into account the state of the art, the costs of implementation and the nature, scope, context and purposes of processing as well as the risk of varying likelihood and severity for the rights and freedoms of the data subjects.
-These measures shall ensure full compliance with Article 32 of the GDPR.
+These measures ensure a level of security adequate to the risk, taking into account the state of the art, the costs of implementation and the nature, scope, context, and purposes of processing as well as the risk of varying likelihood and severity for the rights and freedoms of the data subjects.

 8. Processed Data Breach

-8.1.1. without undue delay, not to exceed within forty-eight (48) hours, inform the Controller by email which shall include at least information regarding the type and description of the Personal Data Breach, identification of the Processed Data and the Data Subjects affected and potential consequences of said breach, as well as any remedies already put in place (if any).
-Where and insofar is not possible to provide all the relevant information at the same time, the information may be provided in phases without undue delay; and
+8.1.1. without undue delay, not to exceed within forty-eight (48) hours, inform the Controller by email which shall include at least information regarding the type and description of the Personal Data Breach, identification of the Processed Data and the Data Subjects affected, and potential consequences of said breach, as well as any remedies already put in place (if any).
+To the extent it is not possible to provide all the relevant information at the same time, the information may be provided in phases without undue delay; and

 8.2.
 The Controller is fully liable, whenever required, for notifying such Personal Data Breach to the relevant data protection supervisory authority and to the Data Subjects, if applicable.